Historic Old Town of Frankfurt Until the Bombing

 The Goldhutgasse alley in 1902

 The Old Town (Altstadt) buildings had up to five full floors and (due to the usual, very steep roofs) several attic floors.
 Many of the upper floors protruded significantly from the previous one, so that the residents of the upper floors could partially shake hands across the alley.
-The majority of Frankfurt’s population lived in the densely populated old town, while the New Town (Neustadt) retained the character of a suburb with loosely built-up buildings and even agricultural areas well into the 18th century.
+The majority of Frankfurt’s population lived in the densely populated Old Town (Altstadt), while the New Town (Neustadt) retained the character of a suburb with loosely built-up buildings and even agricultural areas well into the 18th century.

 Visiting the old town with its cantilevered half-timbered houses was fascinating for visitors and locals alike.
 The densely built houses in the historic Old Town were one of the most important attractions for tourists in Germany.